24/7 Booking: (858) 522-0264 | TCP #0046494-A | $1.5M Insurance Native American & Woman-Owned

 How early should I leave for San Diego Airport for a domestic flight?

-In current conditions (March 2026), arrive at SAN at least 100 minutes before your domestic departure.
-Add your neighborhood's drive time on top of that.
-From La Jolla, depart 120 minutes before your flight.
-From Carlsbad, depart 140 minutes before.
+Arrive at SAN at least 90–100 minutes before your domestic departure, plus your neighborhood's drive time.
+From La Jolla, depart about 120 minutes before your flight.
+From Carlsbad, depart about 140 minutes before.
 See the timing table above for all neighborhoods.

 How long does SAN security take?

-Under normal conditions, SAN security takes 10–15 minutes at TSA PreCheck lanes and 15–25 minutes at standard lanes.
-Under current staffing conditions (March 2026), standard lanes at Terminal 2 West during morning hours are running 20–35 minutes.
+SAN security typically takes 10–15 minutes at TSA PreCheck lanes and 15–25 minutes at standard lanes.
+During busy weekday-morning windows, standard lanes at Terminal 2 West can run 20–35 minutes.
 PreCheck lanes remain faster — typically 8–12 minutes.

 What time should I get to SAN for a 6am flight?